levtk/sequra/README.md

-# Security Backend Coding Challenge
+# Sequra Backend Coding Challenge

 This challenge was written in Google Go programming language.
 There are a few items I have not addressed due to time constraints which I will outline below at the end of this README.